tennisonliu/tennisonliu.github.io/_portfolio/project-1.md

 </p>

 <div style="text-align: justify">
 Some of the main challenges in ambulatory EEG monitoring systems are computation and power consumption.
-Most EEG headsets are designed to be used in clinical settings where everything has wired connection.
-However, ambulatory EEG systems are equally critical in many neurological studies, including epilepsy, stroke.
+Most EEG headsets are designed to be used in clinical settings where everything has a wired connection.
+However, ambulatory EEG systems are  critical in many neurological studies, including epilepsy and stroke.
 In ambulatory/wearable/implanted systems, portability requirements demand lower power consumption and smaller design footprint.
 </div>
 <div style="text-align: justify">
 Conventional brain-machine interface focus on reproduction and transmission of recorded signal for additional off-chip analysis.
 Transmitting raw neural data wirelessly for processing increases power and bandwidth requirements.